Sun Peaks Resort

+The ski area comprises three mountains and another smaller mountain: Tod Mountain, Sundance Mountain, Mt.
+Morrisey, and Orient.

 History

-Indigenous history

-Sun Peaks is located in a larger historical region whose original Indigenous inhabitants were the Secwepemc.
-Its location was later included in the Neskonlith Douglas Reserve, set out by the first governor of B.C.
-James Douglas in 1862; though a related land claim was rejected by the federal government in the late 1990s.

 The founding of Tod Mountain Resort

-In 1958, skiing pioneers Donald Whyte and Donald Munro were making the commute back from the Silver Star ski resort in Vernon.
-This was a common procedure for skiers living in Kamloops, as, although there was much land to capitalize upon, there was only one very small ski hill in the area (Lac Le Jeune Ski Ranch, which opened in 1947).

-On the drive back, the two gleaned a direct view of Tod Mountain from a point on Highway 97 near where it meets Barnhartvale Road, above its junction with Highway 1.
-After examining the terrain from afar, the pair concluded that there were ample skiing opportunities to be had in the mountains northeast of Kamloops.
+In 1958, while commuting back to Kamloops from a day of skiing at the SilverStar ski resort in Vernon, Donald Whyte and Donald Munro spotted Tod Mountain from a rise on Highway 97 near where it meets Barnhartvale Road.
 On 9 May 1959, both paid a visit to the village of Whitecroft, at the base of Tod Mountain.
 On 16 May, Munro, Whyte, lawyer Reginald Humphreys, ski resort operator Sam Warmington, and doctor James Osborne once again drove to Whitecroft.
 A nearby ranch owner rented the men horses and led them up the towering peak.
 An hour and a half after setting off, the party reached what is now known as the West Bowl, on the northwestern side of Tod Mountain.
 The group spent two nights in a shepherd's cabin.
 Once they set out again, they trekked to the crest of Tod Mountain, now known as the Top of the World (the location of the current Burfield and Crystal chairlift top terminals).
 Ahead of them lay the Crystal Bowl, pristine and bearing ideal geological features for a chairlift and ski resort.